 Filming for Shang-Chi had only just gotten underway in Australia when the coronavirus pandemic shut everything down.
 But there's good news for those worried this might lead to delays.
-According to Collider, Sydney’s 7NEWS recently reported filming is gearing back up to continue, as the island continent has gotten its caseload under control.
-If all goes to schedule, Shang-Chi could be back to filming by the end of August.
+After getting back to work over the summer, Shang-Chi finished principal photography in October of 2020 and is now on track for a 2021 release.

 But what can fans expect from Shang-Chi once it arrives?
 Let's run down everything we know about the upcoming Marvel film.

 Marvel's 'Shang-Chi & The Legend Of The Ten Rings' Teaser

 There's no trailer yet for Marvel's Shang-Chi, and sadly, no footage was released during Disney's latest round of reveals from Marvel.
 With a summer of 2021 release date, fans are hoping that footage will arrive in January or February of 2021.

 Marvel's 'Shang-Chi & The Legend Of The Ten Rings' Cast